rcarrata/rcarrata.github.io/_posts/2022-01-18-argo-and-acm.md

   spec: {}
 ```

 * Add the managed clusters as imported clusters into the ClusterSet.
-You can imported with the ACM Console or with the CLI:
+You can import them with the ACM Console or with the CLI:

 [Add Imported clusterset with Console](https://github.com/open-cluster-management/rhacm-docs/blob/2.4_stage/clusters/managedclustersets.adoc#creating-a-managedclustersetbinding-by-using-the-console)